Supplements To Consider For Arthritis

 Lower magnesium intake is associated with more severe pain and less functionality in individuals with arthritis, especially those with low fiber intake.

 Those with arthritis or arthritic conditions who do not consume enough fiber may experience more severe symptoms of arthritis and less functionality.
-In a study of fiber intake and risk of knee osteoarthritis, those with a higher fiber intake were found to have a lower degree of symptoms.
-Although further research is needed to determine the effectiveness of fiber reducing arthritic conditions and symptoms, preliminary studies show promising results.
+In a study of fiber intake and risk of knee osteoarthritis, those with a higher fiber intake were found to have lower degrees of symptoms.
+Although further research is needed to determine the effectiveness of fiber in reducing arthritic conditions and symptoms, preliminary studies show promising results.

-Consider Multivitamin Supplements for Arthritis
+Multivitamin Supplements for Inflammation

-- Following multivitamin supplementation, the prevalence of patients with a high-risk CRP level (>3.0 mg/L) reduced from 30% to 14%
+- The prevalence of patients with a high-risk CRP level (>3.0 mg/L) reduced from 30% to 14%

 - The most significant reduction in CRP levels was seen in patients who initially had elevated CRP levels